HDembinski/HDembinski.github.io/exceptions.md

 ## assert or throw an exception?

 It may be tempting use an `assert` instead of an exception, because the optimiser is not troubled by an `assert`, but no, don't do that.
-An `assert` is only checked when the code is compiled in debug mode, while exceptions are present even in production code.
+An `assert` is only checked when the code is compiled in debug mode [<sup>1</sup>](#1), while exceptions are present even in production code.
 Therefore, an `assert` should never replace an exception, in particular in code that checks or validates user input.

 Rule-of-thumb for using either `assert` or throwing an exception:
 - In private interfaces and private implementation code, where you have full control over the input, use `assert` to check the consistency of your program logic